Thursday 28 & Friday 29 March, 2019

 Using case studies from the nonprofit sector as well as organisations around the world leading the customer experience sector, this session will leave you with the theoretical framework and practical steps for making the time and space for creating these moments with intention and how to plan and execute them in the context of your fundraising events.

-Presenter: Karen McGrath, Global Marketing Manager, Act for Peace
+Presenter: Ben Littlejohn, Director of Marketing & Communications, Act for Peace

 Pawgust – from trial P2P event to major success